itsBuggingMe/Frent/Cookbook.md

 d.Component = 4;
 str.Component = "Hello, World!";

-//You can also deconstruct like this - you just can'y assign the value of the struct
+//You can also deconstruct like this - you just can't assign the value of the struct
 //This also won't work with the tuple deconstruction syntax unfortunately due to a bug w/ the C# compiler ent.Deconstruct(out string str1);
 Console.WriteLine(str1);